JustLeader69420/KnockioFFAdocs/docs/source/installation.rst

 3. Reboot your server if running already or start your server.

 4. Configure the plugin
   1. Open the /plugins/KnockioFFA/ folder and go through the files.
-Documentation on the files can be found at :doc:`configuration`.
+Documentation on the files can be found at the :doc:`configuration` page.
   2. Run "knc reload" in the console or "/knc reload" in the chat when logged in as an opped player.
     - If you have any problems, restart the server, if the issue persists, make a ticket on the Discord server. (|Discord|)